-Whether due to a Leave of Absence (LOA) or not, students seeking a time extension to complete program requirements, must submit a written request to the Dean of the College of Business.
+Whether due to a Leave of Absence (LOA) or not, students seeking a time extension to complete program requirements, must submit a written request to their dissertation advisor (if applicable), the DBA program director, and the dean of the College of Hospitality and Business.
 This request must be sufficiently specific to enable the university to determine whether the extension is warranted.
-Students may request an extension of no more than one year beyond the five-year maximum program clock.
+Students may request an extension of one year beyond the five-year maximum program clock.
 An extension will be granted only for sufficient reason.
 The extension may be renewed for a maximum of one additional year if circumstances warrant.